Registration is now open for Discover Reed, our special fall visit event on October 12-14th!

 Discover Reed (Special Event)

 Once you register to attend RAD we will schedule you to visit at least one class in an area of interest.
 Parents and family members are welcome to attend all RAD activities except class visits, lunch with Reedies, and evening dorm activities.
 A full schedule will be available at check-in.
-Check out a tentative schedule here!

 In an effort to accommodate the tight schedules of our prospective families, the admission office will be open on select Saturdays in the spring and fall from 10 a.m. to 1 p.m.
 While a weekend visit allows more flexibility for visitors, we recommend that interested students return on a weekday to observe a class, and to get the feel of campus while classes are in session.

 Saturday visits are composed of an information session and campus tour (see descriptions above).
 Interviews and class visits are not offered on Saturdays.
-We will be open on the following Saturdays:

 For groups of students from high schools or educational organizations serving high school populations, we offer information sessions and tours outside our regularly scheduled events on a limited basis.
 Due to significant demand, requests for group reservations are approved only if we have availability, and only if a request has been made with three weeks advance notice.
-To arrange a group visit, please call 503.777.7538.
+To arrange a group visit, please sign up online or call 503.777.7538.
 See below for additional restrictions on group visits:

 - We welcome 9th – 12th grade students and junior college groups.